jlansj/github-demo/README.md

 # github-demo
-A simple demo repository to show the basic GIT workflow door JLS  and JLS and JLS and
+A simple demo repository to show the basic GIT workflow door JLS  and JLS and JLS and JLS